toolness/hive-django/README.md

   Heroku deployments should set this to `X-Forwarded-Proto: https`.
 * `HIVE_CITY` is the name of the city to which this Hive network belongs.
 It's used for display purposes only.
+* `MULTI_CITY` is a boolean value that indicates whether the site should contain multiple directories for all cities.
 * `GA_TRACKING_ID` is the Google Analytics Tracking ID for your app.
   Optional.
 * `GA_HOSTNAME` is the hostname of your app for Google Analytics tracking.